 At 4:00 pm on the main stage Diane Kichijitsu will give a performance of "Rakugo" - the traditional Japanese art of comedy storytelling.
 Diane was born in LIverpool, but now lives in Japan.
 Her deep knowledge of Japanese culture, extensive travel experiences as a globe-trotting backpacker, keen observations of cultural differences and humourous anecdotes of her surprising encounters in Japan form the basis of her hilarious Rakugo stories.

-On the main stage in Mountford Hall we will have performances of taiko drumming, and Japanese folk songs from the SOAS Min'yo Group.
-In the Courtyard Sumie Kent will be playing the koto.
+On the main stage in Mountford Hall at 1:30 pm and 3:30 pm we will have performances of Japanese folk songs from the SOAS Min'yo Group.

 Martial Arts Demonstrations